union-imgcross icon

 Timings, Holidays, And Leave Policies in Denmark

-Public Holidays There are several national holidays in Denmark that are obligatory leaves for employees.
+Several national and official holidays in Denmark are obligatory leaves for employees.
 These holidays are as follows.

 • New Year's Day